damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 Git is distributed, meaning that people can maintain a copy of the source code.
 While Git’s distributed nature is what makes it so popular amongst developers, it is also what makes it a security concern to enterprises.
 The concern is that your source code is only as secure as the machine it’s been copied.
-Each of these devices could be a point of exposure to risk.
+Each of these devices could be a point of exposure.
 We understand how important it is to maintain the integrity of your source code.

 With the release of [GitLab 8.9][8.9] we announced that we partnered with [Yubico][youb-home] to help customers strengthen their authentication process with YubiKeys.
 YubiKeys are a single key providing universal 2nd factor authentication into an unlimited number of applications.
 After [our announcement][yub], we asked Yubico to join us on a webcast.
-In this webcast, we talked about common security threats and how you can use GitLab and Yubico to avoid information breach of your private data and to provide a secure Git repo that you can trust as a single source of truth.
+In this webcast, we talked about common security threats and how you can use GitLab and Yubico to protect your private data and maintain a secure Git repo as a single source of truth.

 <!-- more -->